 The Raspberry Pi 4 has arrived, albeit a touch sooner than anyone (even Raspberry Pi themselves) expected!

 But what an update it is.

-Sporting several major upgrades, the new Raspberry Pi 4 specs make it the fastest and most versatile version of the single board computer yet.
+Sporting several major upgrades, the Raspberry Pi 4 specs make it the fastest and most versatile version of the single board computer released to date.
 Better still, the price continues to start at same low $35/£35 entry point offered in earlier models.

 Read on to learn more about the Raspberry Pi 4 specs and new features, and to find out where you can buy a Raspberry Pi 4 for yourself.

 |Graphics||VideoCore VI GPU|

 The latest iteration of the indomitable itty-bitty single board computer gets a major performance boost.

 At the heart of the Raspberry Pi 4 specs beats a powerful 64-bit quad-core ARM Cortex-A72 (BCM2711) CPU running at 1.5GHz.
 It’s paired with a selection of memory options: 1GB, 2GB or 4GB LPDDR4 RAM.

 The new processor, when paired with 4GB RAM, is able to deliver something closer to desktop-class performance (albeit entry-level desktop, not high-end rigs).
 CPU-heavy tasks like game emulation will also see some notable improvements on the new chip versus the older, slower ones in earlier models.